Wondering how a 529 plan can help you save for your child's future? First, you'll need to know some basics.

 - qualified higher education expenses for the beneficiary at an eligible educational institution (Note: Includes tuition, fees, books, supplies, and equipment required for enrollment or attendance; the purchase of certain computer equipment, software, internet access, and related services; certain room and board expenses during academic periods in which the beneficiary is enrolled at least half-time; and certain expenses for students with special needs.),

 New York State tax considerations: To qualify for New York State tax-free withdrawals on earnings, the money must be used for qualified higher education expenses at an eligible educational institution or for certain apprenticeship program expenses.
-Under New York State law, distributions for K-12 tuition, apprenticeship expenses, and qualified education loan repayments are considered nonqualified withdrawals and will require the recapture of any New York State tax benefits that have accrued on contributions.
+Under New York State law distributions for K-12 tuition and qualified education loan repayments are considered nonqualified withdrawals and will require the recapture of any New York State tax benefits that have accrued on contributions.

 Other state tax considerations: Outside New York, some states may require recapture of tax deductions or tax credits previously taken for K-12 tuition, apprenticeship expenses and/or qualified education loan repayments.
 Consult your tax and financial advisors for more information.

 Your NY 529 account can be used to pay for qualified higher education expenses at any eligible educational institutions, including:

 - Postsecondary trade and vocational schools.